Biden repudiates Trump on Iran, ready for talks on nuke deal - WTMJ

 WASHINGTON (AP) — The Biden administration says it’s ready to join talks with Iran and world powers to discuss a return to the 2015 nuclear deal, in a sharp repudiation of former President Donald Trump’s “maximum pressure campaign” that sought to isolate the Islamic Republic.

 The administration also took two steps at the United Nations aimed at restoring policy to what it was before Trump withdrew from the deal in 2018.
-The combined actions were immediately criticized by Iran hawks and are likely to draw concern from Israel and Gulf Arab states.
+The combined actions were immediately criticized by Iran hawks and drew concern from Israel, which said it was committed to keeping Iran from acquiring nuclear weapons.

 Besides signaling Thursday a willingness to talk with Iran, the administration also reversed Trump’s determination that all U.N. sanctions against Iran had been restored.
 And, it eased stringent restrictions on the domestic travel of Iranian diplomats posted to the United Nations.